DSEF/pydsef/README.md

 # PyDSEF
 A python module that provides the python interface of dsef.
 Here is a template of how to use this: [python-dsef](https://github.com/DSEF/dsef-python)

+## Installing
+You can install with: `pip3 install pydsef`, or if you are developing `python3 setup.py install`

 ## Files
 ### `experiment.py`
 Contains the experiment class which is the entry point to all experiments in dsef.